1,500 education hours are required to become licensed.

 You must renew your license every 2 years.

 0 continuing education hours are required to renew your license.

 The average salary for barbers in Rhode Island is $43,051 ($20.70/hour).
 This is higher than the national average of $30,150 ($14.50/hour).

 There is a predicted 7% job increase for barbers between 2018-2028 nationally.

 Everyone deserves to have their beauty and hair care needs met.
-Until recent years, it wasnt considered trendy or masculine for men to go to salons and get their hair cut stylishly.
-Now, however, men all over Rhode Island are realizing how much well-maintained hair can improve their appearance and their mood.
+Until recent years, it wasn't considered trendy or masculine for men to go to salons and get their hair cut stylishly.

 State License Requirements

 Barbering programs are fairly specialized when compared to many other types of cosmetology programs.
 Rather than learning a little bit about many different parts of the field, you learn solely about services provided to men.
 This includes facial hair—you may discover proper shaving techniques, find out how to shave and trim facial hair, and use products to keep it smooth and soft.
 The rest of your curriculum may focus on the hair care needs of men.
 This involves learning about different cutting tools and techniques.
 Your instructors may even cover working with men who have thinning or balding issues.

 Continuing education required